 - Layered and warm clothing.
 No matter the conditions predicted, whether it be sun or cloud, it can get cold out at sea, and bringing warm clothing is advised.
 It is also recommended to bring layered clothing, so that you can remove/add on as the conditions change.
-Sometimes it gets hot, so one needs to be prepared for this too (hence the need for layers).

 - Due to the nature of the pelagic trip, water/spray invariably gets on board the vessel, and it is very easy to get your feet completely wet.
-Either waterproof hiking boots, or sturdy Teva-type sandals that can be fastened to your feet are recommended.
+Either waterproof hiking boots or sturdy Teva-type sandals that can be fastened to your feet are recommended.

-- Anti-seasickness medication.
-Not everyone is affected by seasickness, but it is a very unpleasant experience should you get seasick.
+- Anti-seasickness medication: Not everyone is affected by seasickness, but it is a very unpleasant experience should you get seasick.
 Various tablets, such as Stugeron for example, are recommended.
 Should you be prone to seasickness, it might be worth consulting your local pharmacist for stronger medication.
 Some seasickness pills make one very drowsy, so do consult a doctor and ask her/him as many questions as possible before deciding.